Get cited when AI answers.

 Buyers are sending AI agents to do the shopping.
 ChatGPT, Gemini, and Copilot all let agents complete checkout.
 The protocols shipped in late 2025 (ACP, UCP); Stripe shipped Link's wallet for agents on April 29, 2026.
 Most stores still aren't ready.

-We get every storefront you run agent-readable: ACP-compliant endpoints, machine-readable product feeds, Schema.org product markup, the works.
+We make the storefront agent-readable: machine-readable product feeds, Schema.org product markup, offer data, availability, and checkout paths.
 When the agent arrives, the page answers in the format the agent expects.

 + the OpenAI Ads Manager opened self-serve on May 5, 2026.
 We get you placed before the agency holdcos own the inventory.